Zero-Mass Rotating Spacetimes in Four-Dimensional Horava Gravity: Abstract

 \section{Abstract}

 We study a particular exact solution for rotating spacetimes in four-dimensional Ho\v{r}ava gravity, which has been proposed as a renormalizable gravity model without the ghost problem.
-We show that the massless Kerr spacetime or the massless Kerr-(A)dS spacetime in Einstein gravity is an exact solution in four-dimensional Ho\v{r}ava for an arbitrary IR Lorentz-violation parameter $\la$, but with an appropriate cosmological constant.
-In particular, for the massless topological Kerr-AdS black hole solution with the hyperbolic horizon topology or the massless Kerr-dS cosmological solution with the spherical horizon topology, there exist the ergosphere and the non-vanishing Hawking temperature, which imply the existence of {\it negative} mass black holes as well as positive mass spacetimes, by losing its mass from the massless ones via the Hawking radiation or Penrose process in the ergosphere.
+We show that the {zero-mass} Kerr spacetime or the {zero-mass} Kerr-(A)dS spacetime in Einstein gravity is an exact solution in four-dimensional Ho\v{r}ava for an arbitrary IR Lorentz-violation parameter $\la$, but with an appropriate cosmological constant.
+In particular, for the {zero-mass} topological Kerr-AdS black hole solution with the hyperbolic horizon topology or the {zero-mass} Kerr-dS cosmological solution with the spherical horizon topology, there exist the ergosphere and the non-vanishing {(positive)} Hawking temperature, which imply the existence of {\it negative} mass black holes as well as positive mass spacetimes, by losing its mass from the {zero-mass} ones via the Hawking radiation or Penrose process in the ergosphere.